4eckd/betcartel/readme.md

 Want to use AWS Lambda with the Serverless Framework instead? `npm install && serverless deploy`

-## Project goals
+## Project Goals:

-🌴 WordPress hosting made easy.
+- 🌴 WordPress hosting made easy.
 Lower maintenance with serverless functions instead of servers.

-💲 Small WordPress sites shouldn't cost much to host. **Vercel, Netlify, & AWS have free tiers**.
+- 💲 Small WordPress sites shouldn't cost much to host. **Vercel, Netlify, & AWS have free tiers**.

-🔓 WordPress plugins and themes are extensively supported.
+- 🔓 WordPress plugins and themes are extensively supported.
 No arbitrary limitations here.

-⚡ Blazing fast websites that take advantage of caching and content delivery networks.
+- ⚡ Blazing fast websites that take advantage of caching and content delivery networks.

-🌎 Lower the carbon footprint of WordPress websites.
+- 🌎 Lower the carbon footprint of WordPress websites.

-🤝 A helpful community.
-[Share your successes, ideas, or struggles](https://github.com/mitchmac/ServerlessWP/discussions) in the discussions.
+- 🤝 A helpful community.
+[Share your successes, ideas, or struggles](https://github.com/4eckd/betcartel/discussions) in the discussions.

-## Deploy ServerlessWP
+## Deploy betcartel

 **This is currently an experimental project.**